 Care, Instructions and Precautions for Flaxseed Pillows by Aquarian Bath

-Pillow Care: Store your pillow in a cool dry place away from animals.
+Store your pillow in a cool dry place away from animals.
 If you are using your pillow as a cold pack and storing it in the freezer, be sure that it warms up to room temperature and is completely dry before switching to use it as a heat pack in the microwave.
 For single-layer pillows, spot clean with damp towel soap and water or oxygen cleaner.
 Allow drying completely before using again.
+For double layer pillows with washable cover, hand or machine wash with cold or warm water and lay flat or hang to dry.
+Washable covers are 100% Organic cotton and will shrink.